acearchive/acearchive.lgbt/content/en/docs/contributing/artifact-files.md

 list can be empty if the people associated with the artifact aren't clear.

 `identities`
-: A list of identities associated with the artifact.
+: A list of queer identities associated with the artifact.
 For example, if this is a blog post about aromanticism, then "aromantic" should be included in the list of identities.
 Note that Ace Archive is for hosting content of importance to aspec communities as a whole, and artifacts do not strictly have to involve asexuality.
 The identity should be in adjective form, meaning it can complete the sentence, "Artifacts about _ people".
 If an identity already exists in the archive, prefer using it as it currently appears.
 This list can be empty if the